Published: November 15, 2019

-Finally, the type of contract with your remote team also may affect your MVP costs.
+Finally, the type of contract with your remote team also may affect your MVP cost.

-Most likely that cooperation with your remote team will be based on Time & Materials Contract.
-What does it mean?
-It means that you pay only the actual cost of the work, measured in hours.
+It's like likely that cooperation with your remote team will be based on a a Time & Materials Contract.
+What does that mean?
+It means that you only pay the actual cost of the work measured in hours.
 Such a model has its own advantages:

 An alternative option is a Fixed Price Contract.
-As you may guess from its name, this contract type is based on rigid MVP costs that agreed beforehand and can’t be changed later.
-Thus, the parties should also agree on an exact scope of work and each other’s responsibilities.
-This makes any further adjustments difficult to implement.
+As you may guess from its name, this contract type is based on rigid MVP costs that were agreed upon beforehand and can’t be changed later.
+Thus, both parties should also agree on an exact scope of work and each other’s responsibilities.
+This makes any further changes or adjustments difficult to implement.

-As we’ve said at the very beginning of the article, the average cost to develop an MVP is $15,000-$50,000.
-To make these calculations we reviewed the costs of already finished projects by the Stormotion team and our estimates.
-To turn hours into $ we took an average rate for professional dev agencies from Eastern Europe which is ~$40/hour.
+As we said at the very beginning of the article, the average costs of MVP development lie around $15,000-$50,000.
+To make these calculations, we reviewed the costs of already finished projects by the Stormotion team, as well as our general estimates.
+To turn hours into $, we took the average rate for professional dev agencies from Eastern Europe which is ~$40/hour.

-For our other articles, we’ve also prepared estimates for the FrontEnd part of mobile apps.
+For our other articles, we also prepared estimates for the FrontEnd part of mobile applications — an approximate price of an app.
 Also, these estimates were made for MVP Projects that are supposed to be built with React Native, a framework for mobile cross-platform app development.

 Take a look: